-After you install your new D-Link adapter, by default, the TCP/IP settings should be set to obtain an IP address from a DHCP server (i.e. wireless router) automatically.
+After you install your adapter, by default, the TCP/IP settings should be set to obtain an IP address from a DHCP server (i.e. wireless router) automatically.
 To verify your IP address, please follow the steps below.

 Click on Start > Run.
 In the run box type cmd and click OK.
+(Windows® 7/Vista® users type cmd in the Start Search box.)